How to exclude files, folders and drives from backups in Storage Protect

 Exclude.dir C:\testdata

-Note, however, that a perhaps unexpected outcome of this rule is that the names of the directory that is excluded will be sent to the Spectrum Protect server and will so be displayed in the restore window when you perform a restore.
+Note, however, that a perhaps unexpected outcome of this rule is that the names of the directory that is excluded will be sent to the Storage Protect server and will so be displayed in the restore window when you perform a restore.
 However, the file contents of such directories will not be displayed, as they will have been excluded.

 • Exclude.dir directives are processed before all other directives.
 If you added the following two lines to the bottom of the configuration file